ZEN FOR NOTHING

 Penzel also peppers the movie with quotes from an early 20th-century Antaiji abbot, Kodo Sawaki.
 With a movie this lean on exposition, each quote explodes with significance.
 These quotes address the contradictory nature of Zen, some humorously, some challengingly.
 The best ones are the riddles.

 Zen For Nothing is not a movie for everyone.
 The press notes describe the movie as a documentary, but you could easily watch it as a scripted narrative.
 It is an immersive experience, one that suggests much and answers little.
-Available on DVD from Kino Lorber.
+If you are going to see it, do so in a darkened theater where distractions are minimal.
+You might find something that soothes rather than stimulates, relaxes rather than riles.
+Who knows, you may even find yourself looking around for a monastery afterward.
+Every pilgrimage has to start somewhere.